What is site reliability engineering?

 What is monitoring in site reliability engineering?

 Monitoring is a process of observing predefined metrics in an application.
-Developers decide which parameters are critical in determining the application health and set them in monitoring tools.
+Developers decide which parameters are critical in determining the application's health and set them in monitoring tools.
 Site reliability engineering (SRE) teams collect critical information that reflects the system performance and visualize it in charts.

 In SRE, software teams monitor these metrics to gain insight into system reliability.